Mondido/magento2/README.md

 We can't guarantee that the webhook has fired and that the order has been created when the customer reaches the success page.
 Instead of tracking data from the order object, try tracking information directly from the quote.

+### Partial capturing

+Partial capturing will be added in a future version when the Mondido API supports it.

 ## Support

 Please, feel free to [create issues on our GitHub repository](https://github.com/kodbruket/magento2-mondido/issues).
 Contact hello@mondido.com if you have specific problems for your account.